Table of Contents

 SRV record from that device, which will tell it what port to connect to, usually 445.

 After this… it’s just up to the transfer protocol to work its magic.
 And as I’ve said multiple times, there’s two at work: SMB (version 3) and AFP.
-AFP is getting phased out but it’s still supported.
+AFP is obsolete, but it’s still supported.

 Server Message Block (SMB) is Microsoft’s (Actually, originally, IBM’s) remote filesystem protocol, and as such, is commonly found in Windows networks.
 Besides providing access to file shares, SMB also has support within windows systems for printer sharing and even IPC communications.